madwirblet/NutrientNoob/README.md

   - Commit 1: General HTML and CSS framework for website
   - Commit 2: Creation of the README.md file
   - Commit 3: Update of unfinished HTML, CSS, and JS for recipe page, waiting on search result algorithm from backend
+  - PyFlask Branch Merge: After renovating the Nutrient Noob platform to be supported by Python Flask Framework (completed by Sebastian Tezak and Madelyne Wirbel) on an experimental repository, the branch was approved to be merged to the main project